awsdocs/aws-elemental-mediatailor-user-guide/doc_source/integrating-cdn.md

-# CDN integration with AWS Elemental MediaTailor<a name="integrating-cdn"></a>
+# Working with CDNs<a name="integrating-cdn"></a>

-We highly recommend that you use a content distribution network \(CDN\) such as Amazon CloudFront to improve the efficiency of the ad stitching workflow between AWS Elemental MediaTailor and your users\.
+We highly recommend that you use a content distribution network \(CDN\) such as Amazon CloudFront to improve the efficiency of the ad personalization and channel assembly workflow between AWS Elemental MediaTailor and your users\.
 The benefits of a CDN include content and ad caching, consistent domain names across personalized manifests, and CDN DNS resolution\.

 When you use a CDN in the AWS Elemental MediaTailor workflow, the request and response flow is as follows: